 Solution Code: 1IHF

-This assignment falls under Management which was successfully solved by the assignment writing experts at My Assignment Services AU under assignment help service.
+This assignment falls under Management which was successfully solved by the assignment writing experts at My Assignment Services AU under assignment help through guided sessions service.

 Hotel management involves the collaboration of a lot of skills which include financial management, inter personal skills, human resource management, marketing, as well as the general management.
 The hotel management services, therefore, involves ensuring that services in the hotels run smoothly.
 These include all operations in the hotel such as accommodation, food and drink, as well as other hotel services.
 The departments in a hotel include front office, housekeeping, sales and marketing, as well as other departments such as engineering, personnel, as well as security.
 The company providing the hotel management services, therefore, should ensure the provision of trained employees, who have their focus on specified expertise areas, as well as on the accommodation service.
 Such a company should also be involved in ensuring that the selling of hotel rooms is done at high rates.
 As such, the organization in question is in a position to achieve its goals including increasing distribution, guest satisfaction, and better yield.